benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 <Navigation />
 ```

-Behind the scenes, we fetch the `Navigation` remote (or return a cached copy if another component got there first), and then call `.get('AccountSettings')` on the resolved container.
+Behind the scenes, we fetch the `Navigation` remote (or return a cached copy if another component got there first), and then call `.get('AccountSettings')` - returning a promise which will resolve with the AccountSettings module.

-We also render an ErrorBoundary here which provides the owners of the `Navigation` remote application all the observability they could hope for.
-This happens transparently to the app team, but we pass the errors up to them too so they can handle their own UX gracefully.
-We lean heavily on `React.Suspense`.
+We also render an ErrorBoundary here which provides the owners of the `Navigation` remote application all the observability they dream of.

+Errors relevant to the component authors (in this case, the Navigation team) are sent transparently.
+We pass any errors up to the consuming (host) app so they can handle their own UX gracefully.

+We lean heavily on `React.Suspense` for this and the asynchronous module loading.

 ## Deploying _everywhere_ kind of removes our safety net?